A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Introduction

-Quite a large portion of research on oscillatory integration in the low-dimensioanl case (mostly $d=1$) is concerned with Filon-type methods.
-In \cite{iserles2004numerical,iserles2005numerical,IserlesNorsett:2004,IserlesNorsett:2006,xiang2007efficient} the analysis concentrates on accelerating the convergence as $k \rightarrow \infty$.
-The basic 1D method central to the current paper is \cite{GrahamDominguez:2011}, which proves stability and superalgebraic convergence for the Filon Clenshaw-Curtis rule, with a negative power of $k$ as $k \rightarrow \infty$, and gives an error estimate which is explicit in the regularity required of $f$.
+The basic 1D method central to the current paper is \cite{GrahamDominguez:2011}, which proves stability and algebraic convergence (with respect to the number of function evaluations) for the Filon-Clenshaw-Curtis rule, explicit in the regularity required of $f$.
+The convergence is superalgebraic if $f \in C^\infty$ and the error estimate features a negative power of $k$ as $k \rightarrow \infty$.
 The range of application of this approach was considerably extended in recent work \cite{MaIsPe:22}.
-Extensions of Filon methods to $hp$ approximation and the handling of nonlinear phase functions (again in 1D) are given in \cite{melenk2010convergence,GrahamDominguez:2013,MaIsPe:22,Ma:21a,Ma:21} .
+Extensions of Filon methods to $hp$ approximation and the handling of nonlinear phase functions (again in 1D) are given in \cite{melenk2010convergence,GrahamDominguez:2013,MaIsPe:22,Ma:21a,Ma:21}.

+A complexity study of quadrature rules for oscillatory integration in one dimension has been carried out in \cite{NoUlWo:15}, with a recent review in \cite{No:23}.
+We comment on the relation of these results to ours in Remark \ref{rem:Novak} later in the paper.

 To extend the approach of \cite{GrahamDominguez:2011} to the higher dimensional case, the factor $f(\by)$ in \eqref{highDoscIntegralEq} should be approximated by some linear combination of simple basis functions, with coefficients which can be computed easily from $f$, and then this approximation should be integrated analytically against the oscillatory factor $\exp(\ri k \ba\cdot \by)$.
 There are relatively few papers on the higher dimensional oscillatory case.
-Exceptions are \cite{IsNo:06, HuVa:07} which include discussion of generalization of a Filon-type method to problem \eqref{highDoscIntegralEq}, making use of function values and derivatives at vertices of the boundary and proving increasing accuracy as $k \rightarrow \infty$, but without explicit error estimates showing how the error depends on the number of function evaluations, the regularity of $f$ or the dimension $d$.
+Exceptions are \cite{IsNo:06, HuVa:07} (see also \cite{DeHuIs:18}) which include discussion of generalization of a Filon-type method to problem \eqref{highDoscIntegralEq}, making use of function values and derivatives at vertices of the boundary and proving increasing accuracy as $k \rightarrow \infty$, but without explicit error estimates showing how the error depends on the number of function evaluations, the regularity of $f$ or the dimension $d$.

 \paragraph{Overview of Algorithm} Our method for \eqref{highDoscIntegralEq} essentially extends the 1D `Filon-Clenshaw-Curtis' approach to the multidimensional case by {applying Smolyak-type interpolation to the non-oscillatory part of the integrand in \eqref{highDoscIntegralEq}.
 Since we shall allow $\ba$ to have entries of either sign and possibly small, we introduce the following notation in order to identify the oscillatory and non-oscillatory dimensions in \eqref{highDoscIntegralEq}. \begin{notation} For $a \in \mathbb{R}$ and $k> 0$ we define